FUSIONFoundation/efsn/README.md

 Change the parameter `YOURDIRECTORY` to your local directory

-### Build the Gateway
-`docker build --file Dockerfile.gtw -t fusionnetwork/gateway`

-`docker run -it -p 9001:9001 -v YOURDIRECTORY:/fusion-node  fusionnetwork/gateway`
+### Pull image from repository:

+`docker pull fusionnetwork/gateway:latest`

 ### Run a Gateway
 `docker run -it -p 9001:9001 -v YOURDIRECTORY:/fusion-node  fusionnetwork/gateway`

+### Build your own Gateway (optional)
+`docker build --file Dockerfile.gtw -t YOUR-DOCKER-HUB-ID/gateway .`

+### Run a Gateway using your immage
+`docker run -it -p 9001:9001 -v YOURDIRECTORY:/fusion-node  YOUR-DOCKER-HUB-ID/gateway`

+Remember to replace `YOUR-DOCKER-HUB-ID` string with your valid Docker Hub id.

-You can now connect via `ws://localhost:9001z
+You can now connect via `ws://localhost:9001`

 ## Run a miner (Ubuntu 16.04)